JakovTomasic/no-headache.nix/README.md

 This is user documentation.
 For developer documentation, see [dev doc](./doc/dev.md).

-## How it works

-no-headache.nix is a `nix build` command wrapper with a simple interface for configuring and running many virtual machines.

-- Nix is the only dependency required.
-- All other tools (e.g., QEMU, build scripts) are installed automatically through Nix.
-- VMs and disk images are defined using a `configs.nix` file using simple Nix syntax.
-- You control:
-    - Number of VM instances
-    - Username/password
-    - Scripts to auto-run on boot
-    - Port forwards for SSH
-    - Shared folders and file copies
-    - Optional VPN setup via Tailscale
-    - Full independent disk image build options
-    - Whole NixOS VM configurations
-- Python and other environments are supported using FHS-compatible environments (or using your custom configurations).

 # Setup

 Setup steps.
 Tested on Ubuntu 24.04 LTS
-- open terminal
+- Open terminal
-- install Nix package manager [official instructions](https://nixos.org/download/)
+- Install Nix package manager [official instructions](https://nixos.org/download/)
-    - run the provided command and follow instructions
+    - Run the provided command and follow instructions
-        - install curl if needed (on Ubuntu: `sudo apt install curl`)
+        - Install curl if needed (on Ubuntu: `sudo apt install curl`)
         - Both Single-user installation and Multi-user installation should work.
 For a bit easier usage, install Multi-user installation
     - Run `nix --version` to verify Nix is installed
-        - for Single-user installation, you may need to run `. /home/ubuntu/.nix-profile/etc/profile.d/nix.sh` before using nix (as instructed after installation)
+        - For Single-user installation, you may need to run `. /home/ubuntu/.nix-profile/etc/profile.d/nix.sh` before using nix (as instructed after installation)
-- run `nix develop github:JakovTomasic/no-headache.nix` to enter into development shell that has the `nohead` command (if you get an error, run `nix --extra-experimental-features nix-command --extra-experimental-features flakes develop github:JakovTomasic/no-headache.nix`)
+- Run `nix --extra-experimental-features nix-command --extra-experimental-features flakes develop github:JakovTomasic/no-headache.nix` to enter into the development shell to use the `nohead` command
-    - to install the project permanently, run `nix --extra-experimental-features nix-command --extra-experimental-features flakes profile install github:JakovTomasic/no-headache.nix` or add it to your nix configuration
-- run `nohead init` to create a new project (optionally, rename the created directory) and cd into the created directory (the root directory of your project)
+- Run `nohead init` to create a new project and cd into the created directory (the root directory of your project)
-    - if the project is tracked with Git, run `git-crypt init` and see detailed instructions below (enter the development shell if you don't have it installed)
+    - If the project is tracked with Git, run `git-crypt init` to secure your `secrets/` directory (enter the development shell if you don't have git-crypt installed)
-- build an example configuration: `nohead build -c .#vm-count-option` (run this inside the generated directory)
+- Build an example configuration: `nohead build -c .#vm-count-option` (run this inside the generated directory)
-- run all VMs with `nohead runall`
+- Run all VMs with `nohead runall`
-- stop all VMs with `nohead stopall`
+- Stop all VMs with `nohead stopall`
-- that's it!
+- That's it!
 Write your own configurations.
 Happy configuring!

 ## Tailscale